 - DIYer and project manager Mike Cahn

 The Workshop will be held in the Natural Barn at Carraig Dulra farm.
 Although larger than a tiny home, the design and ongoing build of the Barn provides a good example of several skills and techniques that also apply to tiny homes.

 Practical learning projects in Grá Nádú, Hollyfort, Gorey, Co Wexford

 Grá Nádú plan to build the two stationary types of tiny home in their new project, the timber framed and the clay hobbit house type using all local and recycled or salvaged materials.
 These projects will commence in September and are planned to be finished by the end of the year.
 The details of these courses will evolve in conjunction with the participants.
 More details on this project may be found on their blog

 Update: This workshop is booked out.
 Please get in touch if you would like to learn about future workshops

-Mike comes from an IT and business background, and has particular interests in local food, bushcraft, DIY skills, natural beekeeping, technology that people can understand and emergent self-sustaining human systems.
+Mike comes from an IT and business background, and has particular interests in local food, DIY skills, natural beekeeping, bushcraft and technology that people can understand and emergent self-sustaining human systems.
 He is involved in the construction and maintainence of most of the non-living systems at the farm, including the Ram pump, water collection systems and outbuildings.

 As an educator, he has taught primary school children in rural Vermont, high school teachers learning about computers in the classroom when it was a new thing, high school students aboard an environmental education schooner in Long Island Sound, college students under the original author of the BASIC programming language, business people and Irish Travellers.